MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 - `SITE_NAMES`: Hard coded `name: objectID` mappings, to override the SuiNS names.
 For development only.

-Next, the environment variables are used to configure the portal and are set in the `.env.local`.
+Next, the environment variables are set in the `.env.local`.
 To just run a simple instance of the portal, you can just use the environment variables specified in the `.env.example` file.

 ```sh
 cp ./portal/server/.env.example ./portal/server/.env.local